Chicken Afritada

 • 1 tablespoon fish sauce (optional)

 These ingredients are easy to find in most grocery stores.
-The chicken parts can be changed based on what you like.
-Some people prefer to use only thighs or drumsticks, while others mix different parts.
+The chicken parts can be changed based on your preferences.
+Some prefer to use only thighs or drumsticks, while others mix different parts.

 How To Make Chicken Afritada Step By Step

 Making chicken afritada is not hard.
 You don’t need special cooking skills.
-Just follow these steps and you’ll have a tasty meal for your family.
+Follow these steps, and you’ll have a tasty meal for your family.

 Preparing The Chicken